 The Kerala Youth Leadership Academy was set up to provide leadership training to the youth of Kerala.
-Inauguration of 34 renovated school buildings, and
+Inauguration of 34 renovated school buildings at a cost of Rs 5 crore and announcement of completion of high tech schools, inauguration of 50 school buildings, which are centres of excellence, completed with KIIFB, NABARD, Plan funds were done during this period.